check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 could write "--version".
 Both of these arguments do the exact same thing.

 * `pwd`
     - This command tells you which directory you are currently in.
 If you get lost this command helps you get unlost.
+It stands for "print working directory".

 * `cd`
-    - This command moves you around to different directories.
+    - This stands for "change directory" and is the command that moves you to another directory.
     You can use either a relative file path or an absolute file path.
     If you use the absolute file path it doesn't matter what directory you are currently in.
 If you use a relative file path, you must designate the file path relative to the directory you are currently in.
 If you just type `cd` with no file path, you will be taken to your home directory

 * `ls`
     - This command lists the contents of the directory you are currently in.
-If you want to see the contents of a different directory, type `ls` followed by the directories path.
+If you want to see the contents of a different directory, type `ls` followed by the directories path. "ls" stands for "list".
     `ls/home/username/Documents` will show you the contents of the Documents directory.

 * `cat`